Zammmm09/khaatabook/README.md

 🚀 How to Use
 Clone the repo or upload to your local machine

+Go to Directory where project is located then:

+Run in terminal

+npm i express

-Run npm install
+npm install --save-dev nodemon

-Start the server with node app.js or nodemon
+Start the server with npx nodemon app.js or nodemon

 Open http://localhost:3000 in your browser